comp-cogneuro-lang/tsTRACE/README.md

 simulations.
 To run the code in the playground package, all you have to do is build the tracejs package, then change directories to packages/playground, and run the command `node index.js`.

+## Credits & Acknowledgments

+### tracejs (jsTRACE)

+Development of tracejs was supported by NSF grant 1754284 to James Magnuson and Jay Rueckl.

+tracejs was engineered in TypeScript by **Andrew Curtice** with input and user testing from Jim Magnuson.
+Samantha Grubb and Anne Marie Crinnion worked with Magnuson to create the first JavaScript scripts for tracejs simulations.

+Curtice used jTRACE as his starting point, recycling code whenever possible.
+He streamlined aspects of the core TRACE code and used Vite to implement the GUI, inspired by the look and feel of jTRACE.

+### jTRACE

+jTRACE was developed by (in alphabetical order) **Harlan D. Harris**, **Raphael Pelossof**, and **Ted Strauss**, with input from Jim Magnuson.
+Ted Strauss did much subsequent fine-tuning and bug handling. jTRACE was based on cTRACE, the original C implementation of TRACE.

+Development of jTRACE was supported by National Institute on Deafness and Other Communication Disorders Grant DC-005765 to James S. Magnuson.

+### TRACE

+We are grateful to **Jay McClelland** and **Jeff Elman** for developing TRACE (among all their myriad contributions to science), for making the TRACE C source code (including McClelland's 1991 'stochastic' extensions to TRACE) freely available, and for helpful comments they made that were essential to the success of the jTRACE project and its successors.

+### tsTRACE

+This independent fork continues the TRACE lineage with gratitude to all previous contributors who made this work possible.